 One of my favourite places to go with my family is the Evergreen Brick Works.
 It’s a reclaimed abandoned brick factory that has been turned into a large green space for the community.
 There’s a great food scene there over the weekend when all of the food trucks pull up.

-Do you get a sense of how popular Suits has become around the world when you travel?
+Do you get a sense of how popular TV show Suits has become around the world when you travel?

 It’s always a surprise.
 You get off a plane in Australia and people know that you’re Donna.
 I got off the plane in Ghana and the first thing I heard was, ‘Hello Donna, welcome to Ghana.’